+a (Tchobanoglous et al. 2014)

+b (Sharvelle et al. 2013)

+Note: DeOreo et al. (2016) values are only provided for reference and are not used in this analysis.

-shows the fraction of treated wastewater that was assumed to be reused, displacing treated drinking water.
+Table 1-3 shows the fraction of treated wastewater that was estimated for onsite reuse, displacing treated drinking water.
 The low reuse scenario recognizes that reduced flow-toilets, washing machines, and water efficient landscapes reduce on-site reuse potential.
+Values in Table 1-3 include indoor and irrigation water use.
 Further details on the assumptions that contribute to calculation of reuse fractions are provided in Section 2.6.
+As an example of how to read Table 1-3, in the mixed wastewater-high reuse scenario, on-site NPR requires 72% of treated wastewater, and only 35% in the low reuse scenario.